 Thailand is a major destination for tourists and expats with thousands of them swarming in the country so it’s not surprising that I will also consider seeing this travel hub for myself.
 If you’re looking for a cheap place to backpack, Thailand is your go-to country along with the other countries in Southeast Asia.
 It is rich and culture and heritage and it is home to the many beautiful temples and palaces.
-No visit to Asia is complete without a a visit to Thailand.
+No visit to Asia is complete without a visit to Thailand.

 Getting to Bangkok

 Unfortunately for someone like me who is coming from Central Visayas, only Philippine Airlines offer a direct flight from Cebu to Bangkok and it is expensive.
-So what we did is passed by Singapore since I figured that a Dumaguete-Manila-Bangkok route would cost me just the same as a flight to Cebu-Singapore-Bangkok.
-I got lucky and got cheap airfares during seatsales so we didn’t have to spend a lot despite taking lots of flights.
+So what we did is pass by Singapore since I figured that a Dumaguete-Manila-Bangkok route would cost me just the same as a flight to Cebu-Singapore-Bangkok.
+I got lucky and got cheap airfares during seat sales so we didn’t have to spend a lot despite taking lots of flights.
 We flew with Scoot (previously Tigerair) to Singapore and took a flight with Jetstar Asia from Singapore to Bangkok and vice versa and took Airasia from Singapore to Cebu.
 It was my first time to try all these airlines as I always flew with PAL or Cebu Pacific.
 And my experience with these airlines went thankfully smooth.
 No horror stories in here!
 Thank God!

 Cebu to Singapore: Php 2,499.00